Building and maintaining a System of Intracellular Compartments: Reduction to a low dimensional dynamical system

 \subsection{Dimensional reduction through simulating stochastic trajectories}

 Another way to construct an effective description of the rates in the master equation is via simulating the trajectories for the master equation and then analysing the asymptotic behaviour (\textit{asymptotic time domain analysis}).
 We use the Gillespie algorithm \cite{gillespieE} to compute the system trajectories and then calculate the average over these stochastic trajectories at large time (steady-state average).
-Hence, we demarcate the solutions in the parameter space of the microscopic system based on the steady-state behaviour and construct a phase diagram.
-Then, assuming a reliable macroscopic model, one can project this phase diagram to the space of parameters in this macroscopic model.
-We then compare the projected phase diagram to the phase diagram for the macroscopic model.
-The map between single cisterna microscopic model and a macroscopic Hill-type model is given below (Eq.\,\eqref{eq:mapm}). \\ \textit{Mapping the microscopic mean kernels to dynamical system rates}: In this work, we have mapped the mean field equation for the microscopic model, i.e., Eq.\eqref{eq:mean_eq_N} to, \begin{small}
+Hence, based on the steady-state behaviour, we demarcate the solution classes of the master equation Eq.\,\eqref{eq:Master_final_sup} in the space of microscopic parameters.
+Then, assuming a plausible macroscopic model, we project this phase diagram to the space of parameters of this macroscopic model.
+The comparison of this projected phase diagram with the phase diagram obtained directly from the macroscopic model confirms or invalidates the assumed macroscopic model.
+The mapping between the single cisterna microscopic model and a macroscopic Hill-type model is given below. \\

-\end{small} which is a detailed version of Eqs.\eqref{eq:Rfus1},\eqref{eq:Rfis1}, where we have separated the size-dependent terms $v^{fus}_m, \, v^{fis}_m$ and the rate constants, shown in parentheses.
-To compare the phase diagram in the space of microscopic and macroscopic parameters, we need the map between these two parameter spaces.
-We notice that once we fix $\alpha,\beta$, mapping between the microscopic mean flux kernels Eqs.\eqref{eq:kernels_analyt_form1},\eqref{eq:kernels_analyt_form2} and macroscopic parameters can be established quite easily, \begin{small}
+\textit{Mapping the microscopic mean kernels to dynamical system rates}: In this work, we have mapped the mean field equation for the microscopic model Eq.\,\eqref{eq:mean_eq_N} to the following dynamical system model, \begin{small}

-\end{small} and $v^{fus}_m$ is given by Eq.\,\eqref{eq:kernels_analyt_form1} by setting $J_{ss}^{+} =1$.
-Hence, we have a map between microscopic kernels and macroscopic rates used in Eq.\,\eqref{eq:Rfisfus} in the main text.
-As before, for clarity, we have dropped the overbar for the mean cisternal size.
-Now, this can be used to project Gillespie simulation results done via microscopic rates in terms of dynamical system parameters.
-In Fig.\,\ref{fig:1cist_Master_sim}(a,b), we plot the phase diagrams in the space of microscopic as well as macroscopic parameters using the $N$-event master equation (see \ref{sec:si0}) and the map, Eq.\,\eqref{eq:mapm} above, and compare it to the phase diagram in Fig.\ref{fig:phases_1d}(b) in the main text.
+\end{small} which is a detailed version of Eqs.\,\eqref{eq:Rfus1},\eqref{eq:Rfis1}, where we have separated the size-dependent terms $v^{fus}_m, \, v^{fis}_m$ and the rate constants, shown in parentheses.
+We choose to do so because for the microscopic model, we do not scale the propensities w.r.t. the fission rate, unlike the rates in the macroscopic model (see \ref{sec:si4}).
+As before, for clarity, we have dropped the overbar for the mean cisternal size ($M$).
+To compare the phase diagram in the space of microscopic and macroscopic parameters, we need the mapping between these two parameter spaces.
+We notice that once we fix $\alpha,\beta$, mapping between the microscopic mean flux kernels Eqs.\,\eqref{eq:kernels_analyt_form1},\eqref{eq:kernels_analyt_form2} and macroscopic parameters can be established quite easily (also see Eqs.\,\eqref{eq:Rfus1},\eqref{eq:Rfis1}), \begin{small}